pydantic/pydantic/docs/blog/pydantic-v2-beta.md

 ---

-Today we're thrilled to announce the beta release of Pydantic V2!
+The beta releases of Pydantic V2 represent our final steps toward a stable release!

 Working from the first Pydantic V2 alpha, we've spent the last two months making further improvements based us your feedback.